 Another area where facial recognition is having a profound influence is in law enforcement agencies with policing, prevention and security.

-Video surveillance systems all around the world are now being installed with face recognition systems and linked to biometrics data and criminal databases.
-This allows these agencies, for instance, to scan surveillance camera footage in real-time and identify if there are any known criminals or persons of interest in crowd situations.
+Video security systems all around the world are now being installed with face recognition systems and linked to biometrics data and criminal databases.
+This allows these agencies, for instance, to scan security camera footage in real-time and identify if there are any known criminals or persons of interest in crowd situations.

 An example of this can be found at the Atanasio Girardot Stadium in Medellin, Colombia.
-NEC installed the intelligent surveillance solution, NeoFace® Watch, in the stadiums existing security camera infrastructure.
+NEC installed the intelligent security solution, NeoFace® Watch, in the stadiums existing security camera infrastructure.

 This facial recognition system scanned the faces of fans entering the stadium with alerts for any known troublemakers.
 The system and its alerts work so quickly that such troublemakers can be stopped at the point of entry making it a crucial preventative measure.